sav-che/TL-2/Authors/Sinclair, Andrew {std. A. Sinclair}.md

-> [!cite] BHL link: this entry starts at [page 612](https://www.biodiversitylibrary.org/item/104077#page/626/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 612](https://www.biodiversitylibrary.org/page/33333751) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sinclair, Andrew (ca. 1796-1861), British physician and plant collector; surgeon Royal Navy from ca. 1824; on HMS Sulphur 1834-1842; surgeon convict ship in Australia 1842; colonial secretary New Zealand 1844-1856; collected in Australia, New Zealand and in regions visited by the Sulphur; actively pursuing botanical collecting in retirement; drowned on an expedition nr Mt.
-Sinclair. (*A. Sinclair*).
+Sinclair.
+**Abbreviated name**: *A. Sinclair*

 #### Herbarium and types